Modern Languages and Philosophy BA

 At Leeds, you can study philosophy with one of nine languages.

-On this four-year BA Modern Languages and Philosophy degree, you’ll combine fluency in a language with the ability to analyse complex concepts and arguments.
+On this four-year course, you’ll combine fluency in a language with the ability to analyse complex concepts and arguments.

-You'll reach a professional standard in your chosen language through intensive learning and your residence abroad.
+You'll reach a professional standard in your chosen language through intensive learning and your year abroad.

 You’ll also explore cultures across the globe, while focusing on the countries where your chosen language is spoken.
-In your final year, you can enhance your translation skills or business language and develop your final year project.
+In your final year, you can enhance your translation skills or business language and develop your final year project, when you get the chance to exercise your own research skills and ideas in an extended research project of your own choosing.

 You must include your chosen language in the ‘Further Details’ section of your UCAS application.